serimmmmm/openmusichistory/elisabethjacquetdelaguerre_6violinsoanatas.md

 # Elisabeth Jacquet De La Guerre (1665-1729)

-Elisabeth Jacquet De La Guerre (1665-1729) is French composer.
+Elisabeth Jacquet De La Guerre (1665-1729) is a French composer.

 ## List of works in table